 Advantages of Partnerships

-Partnership business has several advantages which makes it an attractive form of business.
+Partnership business has several advantages, making it an attractive form of business.
 Below are the most important advantages.

 The profits of a partnership pass to its owners, who report the profits as their personal income for tax purposes.
 Hence, profits are taxed only once rather than twice, as is the case with corporations.
 In the case of corporations, the profits are taxed first at the corporate level and then at the individual level when the dividend is distributed.
 So, partners enjoy more income out of the earnings of their business as against shareholders of a corporation.

 Partnership firms are able to keep their business reports confidential.
-Unlike corporations, the law does not require partnerships firms to publish business reports and financial statements in the public domain.
-These reports and financial statements have information about your sales growth, profit margins, business strategies, asset allocation and many other things that can help your competitors to compete with you effectively.
+Unlike corporations, the law does not require partnership firms to publish business reports and financial statements in the public domain.
+These reports and financial statements have information about your sales growth, profit margins, business strategies, asset allocation, and many other things that can help your competitors to compete effectively.

 More Partners, More Funds